 What Are The Different Types of Dental Crowns?

-A dental bridge, just as the name indicates, is a fixed dental restoration that spans gaps in your smile created by one or more missing teeth.
+A dental bridges, just as the name indicates, is a fixed dental restoration that spans gaps in your smile created by one or more missing teeth.
 It relies on adjacent teeth that will create an anchor and support for the false tooth, known as pontic.
 A pontic is permanently attached to dental crowns on each side, that are later cemented onto the healthy neighbouring teeth, creating a permanent solution for a missing tooth, of few.

 What Are The Different Types of Dental Bridges?